 Availability of Baptism

 If you wish to have your child baptised you first need to attend a baptism preparation course.
-At Saint Philip Neri, Mansfield, a two part baptism course is run regularly and is advertised in the newsletter or times are available from the parish office.
+At Saint Philip Neri, Mansfield, a baptism course is run regularly and is advertised and the dates are available from the parish office.
 If you want baptism at the churches of Saint Bernadette’s, Bolsover, Saint Joseph’s, Shirebrook, or Saint Teresa’s, Market Warsop, then please contact the parish office to arrange for baptism preparation.
 Please note that baptism should take place within the parish at which you reside, or otherwise the church at which you regularly worship.
-Please do not make plans for the baptism until a date and time has been agreed with the priest, which will happen after the completion of the preparation classes.
+Please do not make plans for the baptism until a date and time has been agreed with the priest, which will happen after the completion of the preparation class.

 Confirmation perfects Baptismal grace; it is the sacrament which gives the Holy Spirit in order to root us more deeply in the divine filiation, incorporate us more firmly into Christ, strengthen our bond with the Church, associate us more closely with her mission, and help us bear witness to the Christian faith in words accompanied by deeds.